We all know how cute and lovable our little Guinea friends are, but did you know they have an equally interesting and unexpected history?

 In this article we explain where guinea pigs originally come from and some interesting facts about their history.

-Cavia Porcellus, to use their proper latin name are members of the rodent family.
-While they are closely related to rats, mice, hamsters and rabbits, they are truly more closely related to porcupines, Chinchillas and Capybaras (have a close look at the faces of each of these animals and you will see what we mean!).
+Cavia Porcellus, to use their proper Latin name are members of the rodent family.
+Whilst they are closely related to rats, mice, hamsters and rabbits, they are truly more closely related to porcupines, Chinchillas and Capybaras (have a close look at the faces of each of these animals and you will see what we mean!).

 Originally from South America, and in particular the Andes, the modern Cavy (Guinea Pig) is descended from a species known as ‘Cavia Cutleri’ or ‘Restless Cavy’ – so called because they sleep with their eyes open.
 These wild cavies live in family groups on grassland savannas and rocky outcrops.
 They are not burrowing animals, but live mainly on the surface.
 They will, however, use other animal’s discarded burrows and also cracks and fissures in rocks.